 They also have a corporate offer, covering topics such as how to make the best use of public money, offering great customer service, digital skills training, equality and diversity, management and leadership, health and safety and a resilience area to support mental health and wellbeing.

-The flexibility of Totara Learn has made it easy for learning leaders within specialist teams to create and add their own courses according to their own standards and regulations.
+The flexibility of the LMS has made it easy for learning leaders within specialist teams to create and add their own courses according to their own standards and regulations.
 For instance, the adult care services division can choose courses from Learning Pool’s elearning course catalogue which are appropriate for their care certificate standards, ensuring that all employees get the specialist training they need.

 The topics delivered via iLearn+ are very varied, ranging from a full onboarding programme for all staff (including a pre-joining area to introduce them to the organisation) with a nine-module e-learning checklist to get new starters up to speed in areas such as data protection, fraud, cybercrime and health and safety.